-Set the microviscosimeter with an appropriate capillary and a ball (see annex 3).
-Before to start any enzymatic analysis, the capillary and the ball have to be calibrated against water (water blank) and against the substrate (substrate blank).
+Set the microviscosimeter with an appropriate capillary and ball (see annex 3).

+Before to start an enzymatic analysis, the capillary and the ball have to be calibrated against water (water blank) and against the substrate (substrate blank).
 These calibrations against water and against the substrate are performed every day an analysis is performed.

 It is necessary to use clean equipment.
 The capillary has to be cleaned with water then dried with a flux of nitrogen between each analysis.

-At the end of the day, clean the capillary and the ball using water, then ethanol then acetone and dry with a flux of nitrogen.
+At the end of the day, clean the capillary and the ball using water, ethanol then acetone and dry them with a flux of nitrogen.

 10.2.1.
-Calibration against water - Water blank determination HAAKE or RHOVISC type viscosimeter:
+Calibration against water - Water blank determination